How to Design Transition Equations

 Info

 Why define it this way?
-This is a common pattern for solving subsequence problems, summarized in Dynamic Programming Subsequence Problem Templates.
-After reading all the dynamic programming problems in this chapter, you'll see that the methods for defining the dp array are quite similar.
+This is a common approach to solving subsequence problems, and the article Dynamic Programming for Subsequence Problems Template summarizes several common approaches.
+After reading all the dynamic programming problems in this chapter, you will find that there are only a few ways to define the dp array.

-Based on this definition, we can establish the base case: the initial value of dp[i]
+Based on this definition, we can derive the base case: the initial value of dp[i]

 must at least include itself.